maxhumber/Carlo/README.md

 }
 ```

-With the game defined, a `CarloTactician` can be implemented with ease:
+Once the game is defined, a `CarloTactician` can be instantiated with ease:

 ```swift
 typealias Computer = CarloTactician<ConnectThreeGame>